Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 In particular, UI standard needs to be deployed before starting the full-scale design phase.
 If you proceed with the design without any standard, the UI, such as screen layouts, will vary with each designer and each counter customer.
 (Example: Position of buttons, whether to display confirmation and completion screens, unnecessarily rich UI functions).
-To later unify these features, customer approval will be required and the features will need to be modified in parallel.
+To later unify these features, customer approval may be required and the features may need to be modified in parallel.
 It may not be possible to withdraw the UI after it has been presented.
 In this case, there is a risk that the UI needs to be created individually in PGUT phase and the required man-hours will exceed the estimate.
 Reference：[UI standard customization](docs/UI_standard_customization.md)